Sparse approximation of triangular transports. Part I: the finite dimensional case: Polynomial based approximation

 \section{Polynomial based approximation}

 Analytic functions on $[-1,1]^d\to\R$ allow for exponential convergence when approximated by multivariate polynomial expansions.
 We recall this in Sec.~\ref{sec:legendre} for truncated Legendre expansions.
-These results are then applied to the Knothe--Rosenblatt transport in Sec.~\ref{sec:pold}.
+These results are then applied to the KR transport in Sec.~\ref{sec:pold}.